Sandhills of Mina Mina - ‘Karntakurlangu Jukurrpa’ (Women’s Dreaming)

 This screen print shows yet another development in the ever-evolving style of Dorothy Napangardi.
 As with all of this artist’s works, this painting revolves around the sacred site of Mina Mina, the land in the remote Tanami Desert of which Dorothy is custodial owner.
 Made up of two enormous soakage areas and endless sandhills, here Dorothy and her aunts (Napanangkas) perform rituals of dance and song as part of their passing on of Jukurrpa.

-In this companion work to her (coloured dots work in DN-7.1), Dorothy using a myriad of white dots set against a black background creating a shifting sea of wonderfully harmonious movement that gathers and disperses across the paper.
+In this work Dorothy using a myriad of white dots set against a black background creating a shifting sea of wonderfully harmonious movement that gathers and disperses across the paper.
 Like the sandhills in constant flux around and through the artist’s country so too does this screen print move, backwards and forwards, the rippling effect produced so like that of the wind’s tracks in the sand.

 One of the leading artists of the contemporary Aboriginal art movement, Napangardi’s work is highly sought after by both collectors and curators worldwide.
 Her paintings and prints have been widely exhibited and are in all national collections within Australia and in major collections worldwide including most recently the MET, New York.
 Napangardi had the honour of being the 2nd indigenous artist to be given a solo survey exhibition at the MCA (Museum of Contemporary Art), Sydney that traced 11 years of her painting career in 1991.